SyedAlthamish/PostureMonitor_V.2.0/v.2.0/Source/PICO Source/readme.txt

 - PICO Source is a file containing source code that runs in the PICO microcontroller.
+- The main folder is the files that are supposed to be loaded onto the Pico to run the main purpose of the system
-- The additional files contains code that aren't necessary but helpful when needed.
+- The additional files contains code that aren't necessary for the main purpose but helpful when needed.
 - the purpose of each file is depicted within its documentation present in each file